 This effort is funded through a grant provided by the W.K.
 Kellogg Foundation.

-FUTURES, in partnership with United Way Worldwide convened Reimagining Workplace Safety, a summit of union leaders, health and safety experts, researchers, and sexual and domestic violence, gender rights, economic justice, and workers’ rights advocates from across the United States and Canada.
+FUTURES, in partnership with United Way Worldwide, convened Reimagining Workplace Safety, a summit of union leaders, health and safety experts, researchers, and sexual and domestic violence, gender rights, economic justice, and workers’ rights advocates from across the United States and Canada.
 The purpose of the convening was to share and create strategies to shift the culture of the workplace to one that enhances support to workers experiencing gender-based violence on the job or at home.
-Check out the report generated by the convening.

 FUTURES continues to partner with United Way Worldwide and their Labor Engagement team to explore new strategies and ideas for collaboration with unions and other workplace intermediaries to support workers experiencing violence and promote safety, worker agency, and gender equity.